If you are visiting Denmark, you must check whether you need a visa, depending on your nationality and the purpose of your visit.

 You can easily get this travel permit through an online process with iVisa.com

 Ivisa from U.S. to Denmark

 Carrying your passport or ID card with you is still advisable as a form of identification, as certain airline operators may require it even for travel within the Schengen area.

-Denmark is a member of the European Union`s Schengen agreement, which essentially means that passport controls have been eliminated between Schengen countries in Europe.
-So a Schengen visa normally grants you the right to travel in the Schengen region for maximum 90 days.
+The Schengen visa usually grants you the right to travel in the Schengen region for a maximum of 90 days.